Simple Appetizers Your Guests Will Love!

 Mini Pizza Appetizers: Appetizers Your Guests Will Make Disappear!

-I love this recipe for pizza bites, it's super easy and you can add all the toppings you want to, or not.
-My Daughter, Rachel, only likes light sauce with cheese.
+I love this recipe for pizza bites—it's super easy and you can add all the toppings you want to, or not.
+My daughter, Rachel, only likes light sauce with cheese.
 I must admit from serving these little jewels, most guests like the cheese and pepperoni best, you might want to make more of those for your party or gathering!
 You can also cook these on the grill and give them that wonderful smokey grill taste but however you cook these, they will disappear really fast!
-Another way to serve these is to cut them smaller and stick with toothpicks, just keep the serving tray warm.
+Another way to serve these is to cut them smaller and stick them with toothpicks; just keep the serving tray warm.

 - Try to find ones with at least 3 grams of fiber or more per wrap

-- 1 tsp Basil/oregano mix or Italian seasoning
+- 1 teaspoon basil/oregano mix or Italian seasoning

 - *Note* Make these to your personal tastes by adding anything that you would normally like on a pizza just before popping them in the oven.